Disney Cruise tips you might want to know before sailing.

 Choosing to go on a cruise for the first time can be little unnerving.
 It was for me, at least.

 I was super excited, don’t get me wrong, but with my over-active imagination, anything and everything could go wrong on a boat.
 Although I’m happy to say our cruise was simply wonderful and we survived to tell about it, there were a few things I wish I knew before heading out.

 Rest assured, these are minor things but ones I would have liked to know beforehand, none-the-less.

-Since I have only ever cruised Disney, these tips will apply mostly to Disney cruises.
 If you have never cruised with Mickey, or are on the fence about it, feel free to read my post 8 Reasons You Should go on a Disney Cruise.
 You simply can’t find a better cruise line!
 (IMHO)